Abirgit44/Abirgit44/README.md

 ## About Me 😊
 👋 Hello there!
 I'm a coding enthusiast with a passion for AI 🤖.
 Let's explore the world of technology together! 👨‍💻

-⚡ Fun fact: I am a avid music lover.
+⚡ Fun fact: I am an avid music lover.

 ## Skills 🛠️
 :bar_chart: EDA (Exploratory Data Analysis)